In this article, I will highlight whether guppies and shrimp can be placed in the same aquarium or not.

 Include plenty of moss and plants

-Irrespective of the number of shrimps or the guppies present, it is important to provide proper cover to the cherry shrimp.
+Irrespective of the number of shrimps or the guppies present, it is important to provide proper coverage to the cherry shrimp.
 You can add plants as well as moss to the tank.
 This will ensure that the cherry shrimps always have plenty of cover and are able to protect themselves from the guppies.
 Some of the plant/moss types which you can include in your tank are:

 - Java moss